drasi-project/docs/docs/content/concepts/why-drasi/_index.md

 - How to monitor the eventing functionality and supporting infrastructure in production.
 - How to educate developers in the use of your eventing capabilities and make it easy for them to use.

-Doing all this successfully (in addition to delivering the system’s primary functionality) requires the developer to have good data modelling skills, a deep understanding of event driven architectures, and experience with messaging infrastructure technology.
+Doing all this successfully (in addition to delivering the system’s primary functionality) requires the developer to have good data modeling skills, a deep understanding of event driven architectures, and experience with messaging infrastructure technology.
 All of this is in addition to skills in their domain of expertise, like financial services or life sciences.
 As such, many systems do not include change notification capabilities, or have very simplistic implementations that provide limited value to the developers trying to use them.

 Further, observing and reacting to software systems that were not originally designed to generate change notifications presents additional challenges for developers.
 While the developer still needs to address many of the concerns outlined previously, they must also solve the problem of detecting when changes occur in the source systems.
 If they are unable to modify the system source code to update components and services to generate change notifications, as is often the case when dealing with third-party or legacy systems, the developer must implement a complex and inefficient work around such as:
 - periodically querying (i.e. polling) the source system and comparing results to detect changes over time.